 The idea is that the arts contribute better education outcomes and the economy at large.

 How Art Integration make STEM Better

 The advantages of studying Art start much earlier.
 Researchers have observed that SAT scores are 98 points higher in students who studied Art for four years.
 This means that studying Art has a positive effect on overall academic performance.
 Not only does studying Art improve overall academic performance, it also improves verbal skills, math, and even school attendances.
-High school students who

-And at time when entrepreneurship is so admired, childhood exposure to the Arts made artists eight times more likely to establish a successful startup or register a patent.
+Also, at a time when entrepreneurship is so admired, childhood exposure to the Arts made artists eight times more likely to establish a successful startup or register a patent.
 This means that exposing students to the Arts makes it more likely for the STEM graduates to drive innovation in the marketplace.
 A STEM education without sufficient exposure to the Arts denies students a well-rounded education.

 Why STEAM is Essential